Tape shows Donald Trump and Jeffrey Epstein discussing women at 1992 party

 But on the tape, Trump gives Epstein plenty of personal attention.

-The 1992 footage was shot by NBC for Faith Daniels’ talk show, “A Closer Look,” in a profile of the newly divorced Trump’s lifestyle.
+The 1992 footage was shot by NBC for Faith Daniels’ talk show, “A Closer Look,” for a profile of the then-newly divorced Trump and his lifestyle.
 The future president was largely surrounded by cheerleaders for the Buffalo Bills, in town for a game against the Miami Dolphins.
 The women offered the camera glowing testimonials about their fun-loving host.

 As music pumps in the background, the tape shows Trump walking through a corridor to greet Epstein and two other guests.
 “Come on in … Go inside,” Trump says.